Quiapo, Manila: History

-Feast of the Black Nazarene, Quiapo Church.
+Feast of the Black Nazarene, Quiapo Church, as painted by José Honorato Lozano, 19th century.

 Pre-1800 maps of Manila show that Quiapo, historically a poor fishing village, was originally a cluster of islands with marshlands and shallow waters.
 In 1578, Franciscans arrived and established their main missionary headquarters in nearby Santa Ana de Sapa, taking Quiapo as part of its visita (chapel-of-ease).
 They founded Quiapo Church and dedicated it to Saint John the Baptist.
 The Jesuits later arrived in 1581.

 Parade of Soldiers at Calle San Sebastian (now Hidalgo Street), Manila.
 Known for its Colonnaded Bahay na bato that lined its street.

 Franciscan prelate Pedro Bautista petitioned to make Quiapo a separate town.
 The petition was finally granted by Governor-General Santiago de Vera on August 29, 1586.
 In 1622, Augustinians arrived and founded a chapel in honor of St. Sebastian at the present-day site of the San Sebastian Basilica.
 By 1850, then a small agricultural village, population of Quiapo grew as a result of a developing economy in the wake of the Manila galleon trade's termination and the subsequent opening of the country to world trade in 1830.
 Newly rich mestizos started settling in Quiapo, as well as many rich Europeans, including Spanish army officers.

 Quiapo had become a wealthy suburb.
 Since the American insular government and commonwealth periods through to the late 1970s, it shared its status as the center of the activities of Manila's social elites as well as trade, fashion, art and higher learning with its surrounding vicinity (Avenida Rizal, Santa Cruz, Escolta and the University Belt).
 However, with the construction of the Manila Light Rail Transit System's LRT-1 spanning over Rizal Avenue, the occlusion of light, the trapping of smog and vehicle emissions left the streets beneath dark, gloomy and with an increase in crime and transients.
 Consequently, many long-time establishments vacated the area.
 The vibrancy of Quiapo diminished further during the martial law era due to the economic downfall of the country, which caused social unrest.
 Sections of the district became important in the success of the 1986 People Power Revolution.
 Open spaces in the district was filled by makeshift markets to accommodate visitors to the Quiapo Church.